Blog

 • Active Directory Domain Services (AD DS): This is the main component in AD that organizes network elements into a hierarchical structure.
 AD DS manages communications between users and domains, including logins and directory searches.

 • Objects: These are basic units in AD, such as users, devices, and applications.
 Access control lists (ACL) are stored with objects, allowing you to manage permissions efficiently.
+Group policy objects (GPO) are specific types of objects that contain configuration settings.

 • Containers: These are objects that can hold other objects like domains and Organizational Units (OU).